Keeper-Security/Commander/NESTED_SHARE_FOLDER_COMMANDS.md

 **Command:** `nsf-rmdir`

-**Detail:** Remove one or more KeeperDrive folders.
+**Detail:** Remove one or more Nested Share Folders.
 Always shows a preview of the impact before asking for confirmation.

 **Parameters:**